 - 1. A permanent paper copy of the City of Leon Valley Personnel Manual will be kept on file in the Office of the Human Resources Director who has been charged with the responsibility for keeping the manual and all subsequent amendments or revisions.
 In addition, all Department Directors are to retain a copy in their files which will be available for review by City employees. - 2.
 This Personnel Manual is a general, non-comprehensive guideline for procedures between the City and its employees.
 The Personnel Manual is intended to educate and orient the employee as to the expectations associated with being a City of Leon Valley employee. - 3.
 The purpose of the manual is to set forth clearly and concisely the policies, procedures, and practices of the City of Leon Valley.
 All City employees are subject to the guidelines set forth in this manual and are expected to be familiar with those sections of the manual which relate to them. - 4.
 In the event of a conflict between the operating policies and procedures of the City and the departmental rules and regulations, City policies and procedures will supersede the departments' policies and procedures. - 5.
 Questions regarding the meaning of any portion of the manual should be directed to the Employee's Department Director, while inquiries regarding changes, additions or deletions to this manual should be submitted to the City Manager. - 6.
-Policies and procedures regarding disciplinary actions, grievances, and performance evaluations are outlined in separate manuals.
+Policies and procedures regarding disciplinary actions, grievances, and performance evaluations are outlined in separate manuals. - 7.
+Personnel policies that affect the budget shall be approved by City Council.
+All other operational and personnel policies will be approved by the City Manager but provided to City Council for their information.

-ARTICLE ONE GENERAL PROVISIONS
+ARTICLE ONE: GENERAL PROVISIONS